shankstein/CO-CK/README.md

 # CO-CK
-Continuous Orchestration / Continuous Kubernetes
+Continuous Orchestration / Continuous Kubernetes (COCK)

 It's a web application that will ease the container orchestration and deployment into kubernetes & hide the complexity of kubernetes.